This list compiles all the resource lists from the five modules.

 Certificate Program in Teaching and Learning in Higher Education

-Policies of Particular Interest to GSIs
+Policies and Documents of Particular Interest to GSIs

 Graduate Council Policy on Appointments and Mentoring of GSIs (pdf)